dugancathal/video_conference/tutorial/part1.md

 curl https://code.jquery.com/jquery-2.1.1.min.js > lib/video_conference/public/javascripts/vendor/jquery.js
 ```

-Now, if you run `rackup -p 9292`, you can see our handywork in action at
+Now, if you run `rackup -p 9292`, you can see our handiwork in action at
 `http://localhost:9292`.

-For those that don't feel like typing, you can see the app so far by cloning and
+For those that don't feel like typing, you can see the app so far by cloning the repo
-checking out the tag `step1`.
+and checking out the `step1` tag.

 ## The fun stuff